 STEP 1: Remove negative values from vegetation results with the following conditional statement:

 Con(("DSM" - "DEM") < 0, 0, "DSM" - "DEM")

-Create this equation by clicking on the appropriate values within the dialog box (Figure 11).
+Create this equation by single or double clicking on the appropriate values within the dialog box (Figure 11).
 Do not attempt to type in the equation by hand.